abraunegg/onedrive/docs/usage.md

 When the application detects that it is running inside a graphical desktop session, it will automatically open the Microsoft authorisation URL in your default browser and listen locally for the Microsoft authorisation response.
 In this mode, you do **not** need to manually copy and paste the redirect URI from your browser back into the terminal.

 When no graphical desktop session is detected, or when the local browser-based authentication flow cannot be used, the application will fall back to the existing manual copy-and-paste authentication method.
+This fallback behaviour may also occur when running remotely via SSH, inside containers, under WSL, or when no supported browser launch mechanism is available.

 ##### Graphical Desktop Authentication using the Local Browser Redirect
 When running inside a supported graphical desktop environment, the application will open your default browser and wait for the Microsoft authorisation response on: